ozh/cadrephoto/README.md

 <br/>(as always, all packages must be installed in the virtual environment -- I sticked to the
 one created by the Pimoroni Inky setup script)

-3. Clone this repository, copy the [`.env.example`](https://github.com/ozh/cadrephoto/blob/master/.env-example) file to `.env`, and edit everything to match your setup.
+3. Clone this repository, copy the [`.env-example`](https://github.com/ozh/cadrephoto/blob/master/.env-example) file to `.env`, and edit everything to match your setup.

 4. Test the script by running it : `python -u main.py` (in the appropriate virtual environment)<br/>
-If everything is set up correctly, you can setup the service.<br/>
+If everything is set up correctly, you can setup the service, see below.<br/>
 If not, I included a few [tests](https://github.com/ozh/cadrephoto/blob/master/tests/) to help you troubleshoot things.

 # 🧩 Setup the service

-Once everything is working, you can setup the service, so the script runs automatically at Raspberry boot and restarts if it crashes.
+Once everything is working, you can setup the service, so the script runs automatically at Raspberry boot, and restarts if it crashes.

 1. Create a systemd service file